Alexiso03/Text-Classification-And-Recognition-With-TensorFlow/README.md

 ## Binary Classifier For World Bank Projects

-### I used world bank project dataset from their official website with some pretrained BERT models to create the model.
+### I used world bank project dataset from their official website with some pretrained BERT models to create my model.
 Using the project status feature I created a binary classifier model to predict whether a project will be sacked(Dropped) or completed(Closed) through its development objective.

 Dataset: [World Bank Project Data](https://datacatalog.worldbank.org/search/dataset/0037800)